koenraadvanmeerbeek/sGlobe-website/content/project/microrefugia/index.md

 date = 2020-11-16T00:00:00

 # Project summary to display on homepage.
-summary = "Identifying and validating climate change refugia in Europe"
+summary = "Identifying and validating climate change refugia for forest plants in Europe"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`